chriszc97/Follow-My-Dot/README.md

 ##### [Github |]() [Linkedin | ]() [ Website |]() [ Facebook]()
 ***
 ### ***Description***
-My snake project is a simulation of the original snake game, where a player continues to play until the head touches the body.
+Follow my dot game is a simple game close to the snake game.
+However the snake does not increase in size.
+The objective is to reach ten points by moving the snake with the X on it.
+The user has control with the arrow keys.